 Yes.
 In addition to complying with Ohio laws on security deposit limits and how (and when) the deposit must be returned to tenants, landlords in Ohio must pay interest on most security deposits at the rate of 5% per year, if the tenant stays six months or more.

 If you want to go right to the source and look up Ohio law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Ohio Revised Code Annotated § 5321.16.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Ohio.
-For tips on looking up Ohio state and local laws, check out Nolo's State Laws & Legal Research section.
+To access your state law, check out the Library of Congress's legal research site.